kuure/single-page-portfolio/README.md

 VS Code likes to work from within a defined folder; it's always best to select "Open Folder" from the `File` menu when you work on projects.

+Once you open your files, you should have access to all of the files in the sidebar.